ThreeDotsLabs/watermill/docs/content/docs/messages-router.md

 +++

 [*Publishers and subscribers*]({{< ref "/docs/pub-sub" >}}) are rather low-level parts of Watermill.
-In production use we want usually use something which is higher level and provides some features like [correlation, metrics, poison queue, retrying, throttling etc]({{< ref "/docs/messages-router#middleware" >}}).
+In production use, we want usually use something which is higher level and provides some features like [correlation, metrics, poison queue, retrying, throttling, etc.]({{< ref "/docs/messages-router#middleware" >}}).

-We also don't want to manually send Ack when processing was successful.
-Sometimes, we also want send a message after processing another.
+We also don't want to send Ack when processing was successful.
+Sometimes, we also want to send a message after processing another.

 To handle these requirements we created component named Router.